Bank of America Travel Rewards Credit Card Review: A Straightforward Travel Card With No Annual Fee

 - This online only offer may not be available if you leave this page or if you visit a Bank of America financial center.
 You can take advantage of this offer when you apply now.

-What credit score is needed for the Bank of America® Travel Rewards credit card?
+What are the benefits of the Bank of America Travel Rewards card?

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.